We offer bonding for rabbits and guineas here at the rescue, to ensure we find the perfect match for each pet.

 The welfare of the rabbits and guinea pigs is always at the forefront of my mind, and if at any point I feel a rabbit or guinea is becoming too stressed, I will stop.
 I do my absolute best to ensure all animals are kept calm and do my best to prevent any injuries, but occasionally with bonding, these do happen.
 For me, and for many rescues, the small risk of injury is totally outweighed by the benefits to mental and physical wellbeing of the animals having a companion and we always recommend keeping rabbits and guinea pigs in at least pairs, of their own kind.

 We do ask that all rabbits are spayed/ neutered before bonding.
 Females need to be 2 weeks post op and males 6 weeks.
-Up to date vaccines are also vital.
+Up to date vaccines are vital.
+It's also

 Although it is not essential, we also recommend neutering healthy male Guinea pigs.
 This is to give them the best chance of finding a companion.
 We often find when one from a male pair passes away, the remaining male is less inclined to accept another male of his own age, if neutered he can be happily bonded with a female ( or 4!).